 While looking for work from home jobs seem overwhelming (the web is a massive place), know that you can apply for an online job, get interviewed and hired without paying a cent.

-4. Check Cashing Jobs
+4. Check Cashing Scams

 No legitimate company will ever ask you to accept payments on their behalf.
 End of story.